 BAC and Number of Drinks

-It’s illegal to drive in Arizona with blood alcohol concentration of 0.08 percent or higher.
-For underage drivers, there are zero tolerance regulations.
+It’s illegal to drive in Arizona with a blood alcohol concentration of 0.08 percent or higher.
+For underage drivers, there are zero-tolerance regulations.
 Anything above 0.00 percent on a BAC test will lead to DUI charges.

-The weight of the person is determining when it comes to BAC as it relates to number of drinks.
+The weight of the person is determined when it comes to BAC as it relates to the number of drinks.

 Let’s say one drink is the equivalent of 1.5 ounces of hard liquor.
 A person who weighs 100 pounds will have a BAC content of 0.097 after the consumption of three drinks.
 The same number of drinks will produce a BAC of 0.048 percent in someone who weighs 200 pounds.

 The amount of time that has passed since the consumption of the alcoholic beverage will also impact the BAC police officers will register by administering blood or a breathalyzer test.
 Alcohol can be detected in the blood just 15 minutes after consuming a drink.
 For a person that has a BAC reading of 0.08 percent, it will take approximately five and a half hours of no drinking for the reading to go down to zero.

 A few other factors can affect BAC readings and make them different from person to person, regardless of the number of drinks.
 These factors include: